 So what’s that headline all about?
 Seems outlandish right?
 Perhaps, but it’s probably correct.
 All the data surrounding long-term weight loss shows (overwhelmingly) that those who do manage to lose weight will simply put it back on again.
 You probably already know some people this would apply to.

-Having lost a significant amount of weight myself (and managed to keep it off) I often have people say “Oh well it must be easy for you to keep the weight off, because you’re a personal trainer”.
+Having lost a significant amount of weight myself (and managed to keep it off) I often have people say “Oh well it must be easy for you to keep the weight off because you’re a personal trainer”.
 This irks me.
-It can actually be hard to find time to train around clients, and after training people all day it can be hard to find motivation to train myself.
+It can actually be hard to find time to train around clients, and after training people all day it can be hard to find the motivation to train myself.
 But I do it.
 Being in a gym all day doesn’t give you some magic powers when it comes to not putting on weight or skipping training sessions.

 But I digress, let’s have some fun with numbers to bring into perspective just how unlikely it is that you will lose weight and manage to keep it off.